mathielo/dst-dedicated-server/README.md

 # Don't Starve Together - Dedicated Server

-Set up dedicated DST servers easily with Docker containers.
+DST Dedicated Server Guide for all platforms (Linux, Mac, Windows) with Docker.

 The purpose of this project is to have DST servers up and running with the **bare minimum** necessary setup.

 # Installation